psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 JUST PUBLISHED,
 Price One Shilling,
-A SERMON , Preached in the Parish Church of Lancaster, at the Primary Visitation of the Bishop of Chester, and Published at the request of his Lordship and the Clergy.
+A SERMON, Preached in the Parish Church of Lancaster, at the Primary Visitation of the Bishop of Chester, and Published at the request of his Lordship and the Clergy.

 By the Rev. W. Carus Wilson, M, A. Rector of Vicar of Tunstal, and Chaplain to His Royal Highness the Duke of Sussex.